 The Gandi Hosting API provides a set of remote requests to manage your hosting account like the Gandi.net control panel does.
-You can manage your hosting devices & servers instances in all Gandi datacenters from any location using the same API.
+You can manage your hosting devices and servers instances located in every Gandi datacenter from any location using the same API.

 The Gandi Hosting API is provided through a set of XML-RPC calls.